-It is very important to realize that, although North Carolina and the East Coast of the United States suffer from occasional earthquakes, this area is not a seismically active area like California and the West Coast.
-There are many active faults in California where large and damaging earthquakes often occur.
-FOX 46 CHARLOTTE) - Major earthquakes like the one that just hit Haiti are extremely rare in North Carolina, but researchers at the United States Geological Survey say mild ground tremors are far from rare in the Carolinas.
-There are thousands of fault lines in the eastern United States, with possibly hundreds in North and South Carolina.
+It is essential to understand that, although North Carolina and the East Coast of the United States experience occasional earthquakes, this region is not a seismically active area like California and the West Coast.
+California has many active faults that can cause large and destructive earthquakes.
+FOX 46 CHARLOTTE) - Tremendous earthquakes like the one that recently hit Haiti are extremely rare in North Carolina, but researchers at the United States Geological Survey (USGS) state that mild ground tremors are far from uncommon in the Carolinas.
+There are thousands of fault lines in the eastern United States, with potentially hundreds in North and South Carolina.

-One was found and named in the past year after a magnitude 5.1 earthquake in Sparta, North Carolina.
+One was discovered and named in the past year after a magnitude 5.1 earthquake in Sparta, North Carolina.
 The destruction caused by the 7.2 magnitude earthquake in Haiti will be studied for decades.
-USGS researchers say it's important to analyze every earthquake, even the smallest tremors that can't be felt.
-Since big earthquakes rarely hit the Carolinas, most of us may never feel the ground moving in our lives, but earthquakes can and do happen under our feet.
+USGS researchers emphasize that it is important to analyze every earthquake, even the smallest tremors that cannot be felt.
+Since major earthquakes rarely hit the Carolinas, most of us may never feel the ground shaking in our lifetime, but earthquakes can and do occur beneath our feet.

 The western end of North Carolina is where you are most likely to experience minor earthquakes.
 USGS scientists explain that the area is part of the East Tennessee Seismic Zone.
 The border of this area came to life about a year ago when a magnitude 5.1 earthquake struck Sparta, surprising even USGS researchers.
 After the earthquake, a fault line of approximately 1.8 miles is still being studied and is now known as the Little River Fault.